 Therefore, a digital style guide for web pages encompasses much more than information for the logo and the business label: this determines, in addition to the type of letter and colors, the design of the images or the presentation of the elements and includes data relating to the tone of the text.
 If the style book is used, the website gets a uniform appearance, even if there are several website designers in London involved in the development of each of the areas of the website.

 Why are style guides so important?

 The managers of the companies are faced sooner or later with the question of what is the best way for the website to reflect the essence of the company and how visitors can evaluate it correctly and immediately.
 The answers to these questions lead to the style guide, as it groups the results obtained and creates the foundations for the development of the website.
 Style manuals are important because only with their help can the web page be configured in a unified manner and adapted to the target audience.
 In this way, it is possible to quickly recognize the brand on the Internet.
-A properly designed website is therefore responsible for visitors to identify themselves more easily with the brand and even for them to recommend it, while at the same time transmitting professionalism and seriousness so that customers or users feel attracted by it and stay longer on the page.
+A properly designed website is therefore responsible for visitors to identify themselves more easily with the brand and even for them to recommend it, while at the same time transmitting professionalism and seriousness so that customers or users feel attracted by it and stay longer on the page with the lucky patcher.

 How to create the ideal style manual?

 To develop a good style guide it is essential to take into account the target audience of the website.
 An example of this is that a financial services provider would never patronize its clients.
 In the service sector, customers are usually treated in a formal and serious tone, which means that face-to-face communication is transmitted to the content of the website: if the company uses the form “you “, this must also be applied to the website and will be expressly warned in the style guide.
 If, on the other hand, you want to create a portal for teenagers, the “you” form will be too formal and, therefore, inadequate.
 This can scare the main audience because they do not feel identified, so they will leave the portal and look for another one.